 - Leading Central Connect (6 city centre small groups): Creating a bible study from scratch (rather than a book) and leading that bible study in a compelling way is no easy task.
 It is even more difficult to train 16 other people to be able to do this.
 I feel that this was the place I was stretched the most on a weekly basis.
 Creating Curriculum from my own study + creating training every week for leaders + leading the night + personally leading my own group made for a full 2 days.
 But, this is also where I feel that I have learned the most.

-- 1-2-1 Bible Studies: My church setting in the U.S. did not stress 1-2-1 Bible studies and prayer groups like they do at CCL.
+- 1-to-1 Bible Studies: My church setting in the U.S. did not stress 1-to-1 Bible studies and prayer groups like they do at CCL.
 Personal discipleship at this level (which is expected by many students) made my role as student ministry leader a joy.
 Some of the largest encouragements in ministry during my time with AT3 were times spent with a student in this capacity.
-While 1-2-1 ministry is not a “solution” or the magic missing ingredient to ministry, I found it a huge encouragement to both myself and the students.
+While 1-to-1 ministry is not a “solution” or the magic missing ingredient to ministry, I found it a huge encouragement to both myself and the students.

 Emily, Where have you been able to see fruit in your evangelistic efforts?